 - Reflect on the functions and areas of responsibilities outlined in the reading.
-How may one or more of these functions intersect, reinforce, or perhaps even conflict with each other? - A government has many roles and duties to fulfil.
+How may one or more of these functions intersect, reinforce, or perhaps even conflict with each other?
+In particular, how might the attainment or maximisation of any one function necessitate the government to make concessions in another? - A government has many roles and duties to fulfil.
 Given the reality of limited financial resources, which of these roles do you think are the most important for a government? - Identify what, to you, are three top priorities of a good government.
-Why do these roles outweigh the rest? - Should different countries those in different stages of development prioritise different areas?
+Why do these roles outweigh the rest?
+Consider Singapore/your society.
+Are the top three priorities for your own government the same as what you have originally stated?
+Why are they the same/different? - Should different countries those in different stages of development prioritise different areas?
 Why or why not?

-- 1. To what extent should income inequality be a goal in your society?
-(Cambridge 2019) - 2.
+- 1. How realistic is it for countries to implement a national minimum wage for all their workers?
+(Cambridge 2023) - 2.
+To what extent should income inequality be a goal in your society?
+(Cambridge 2019) - 3.
 A leader's responsibility should always be to his or her own country, not other nations.
-(Cambridge 2019) - 3.
+(Cambridge 2019) - 4.
 Considering the money involved, should developing countries be allowed to host major sporting events?
-(Cambridge 2016) - 4.
+(Cambridge 2016) - 5.
 When a government's finances for social welfare are limited, should they be directed towards the young or the old?
-(Cambridge 2015) - 5.
+(Cambridge 2015) - 6.
 'The key criterion for good government is how well the economy is managed.'
 Is this a fair assessment?
-(Cambridge 2012) - 6.
+(Cambridge 2012) - 7.
+Should governments involve themselves in matters related to religion?
+(RI 2023 Y6 Prelim) - 8.
+Should there be limits to freedom of speech in your society?
+(RI 2023 Y6 CT) - 9.
 Should the state intervene in matters relating to one's body?
-(RI 2021 Y6 Prelim) - 7.
+(RI 2021 Y6 Prelim) - 10.
 When faced with limited resources, how far should a country invest in sport?
-(RI 2021 Y6 Common Test) - 8.
+(RI 2021 Y6 Common Test) - 11.
+'Politics is often more concerned with power than with people.'
+Is this a fair statement?
+(RI 2019 Y6 CT2) - 12.
 Should governments prioritise social welfare above overall economic growth?
-(RI 2014 Y6 CT 1) - 9.
+(RI 2014 Y6 CT 1) - 13.
 Should the state involve itself in matters relating to the family?
 (RI 2013 Y5 Promo)

-Reading 9: Personal Freedom & the Harm Principle (Cambridge 2006 P2 Passage)
+Reading 5: Personal Freedom & the Harm Principle (Cambridge 2006 P2 Passage)